data-henrik/get-started-node/README.md

-# Node.js with Cloudant app
+# Migrating an app from Cloud Foundry to IBM Cloud Code Engine
-description to follow
+See https://github.com/IBM-Cloud/CloudFoundry-to-CodeEngine for a newer version.